circles-project/circles-ios/README.md

 It uses the same E2E security protocols, Olm and Megolm, that Matrix uses for its encrypted group chat.

+## Runs on iPhone, iPad, and iPod Touch
+Circles for iOS should run on any device with iOS 14+.

+Building a version of Circles for Android devices is one of our top priorities for the future.

 ## Circles and Groups
 In the Circles app, we support two different kinds of social structures: circles and groups.